rudidude86/gura-lang.github.io/documents/Iterator-List-Operation.md

 ## {{ page.chapter }}.2.
 Iteration on Iterators and Lists

-In this section, consider a task to print elements in the list shown below:
+Consider a task to print elements in the list shown below:

     words = ['one', 'two', 'three', 'four', 'five', 'six', 'seven', 'eight', 'nine', 'ten']